 On occasion, the Bond Building Fund pays for expenditures of other funds and other District funds pay for expenditures on behalf of the Bond Building Fund and are subsequently reimbursed.
-At June 30, 2018, funds of \$327,399 were owed to the Bond Building Fund and the Bond Building Fund owed other District funds \$1,733,989 for expenditures made on its behalf.
+At June 30, 2019, the Bond Building Fund owed other District funds \$2,177,201 for expenditures made on its behalf.